Mercedes-Benz Ponton Photo Gallery

 1961 Type W120 180b sedan

-owner: Ramzi Saba / Beirut, Lebanon / more photos
+owner: Ramzi Saba/ Beirut, Lebanon

 more photos

 Hello.
 My name is Ana Lucia Perez Tobon.
 Lucana is my artist name.
 I have owned my 1961 Mercedes-Benz Type 180b Ponton sedan for 18 years, and I bought another one (a 1960 Type 180b) for my son in April, 2006.
 I have worked most of this year (2006) on a project in Patagonia, South America from Colombia with my Mercedes-Benz.
 She is in very good shape because I DO love her!
-The mbzponton web site, with all of its technical information, has been very helpful to me.
+The mbzponton website, with all of its technical information, has been very helpful to me.
 That is why I write to you - to thank you.
 If you have any other advice for my car, please let me know.

 Lucana